Bleeding on birth control? Here’s what you need to know

 The more *detailed* information you give your provider, the better chance you’ll have at finding your ideal BC option, ASAP.

 Bleeding will also be a component of this conversation.
-Some folks prefer a lighter period or no period at all, others will prioritize a non-hormonal option above others despite any effects on bleeding, and still others like the regularity of having a period (or withdrawal bleeding) every month.
-Your preference is your preference, and you deserve to have this validated by a healthcare provider with the options we have at our disposal.
+Some folks prefer a lighter period or no period at all, while others will prioritize a non-hormonal option above others.
+Some others like the regularity of having a period (or withdrawal bleeding) every month.
+Your preference is your preference, and you deserve to have this validated by a healthcare provider, with all the available options.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.